ahormann/publicStuff/README.md

 No warranty at all, but on my device it currently works fine.

 Update:
-The Kernelchanges where merged into the new Kernel.
+The kernel-changes were merged into the official kernel.
 So if you have a recent Kernel and no working touchscreen follw this steps:
 1. Add given .fw-file to /lib/firmware/silead
 2. run 'sudo modprobe silead'